model-checking/kani/rmc-docs/src/tutorial-real-code.md

 3. I/O code.
 RMC doesn't model I/O, so if you're depending on behavior like reading/writing to a file, you won't be able to prove anything.
-This is one obvious area where testability help provability: often we separate I/O and "pure" computation into different functions, so we can unit test the later.
+This is one obvious area where testability helps provability: often we separate I/O and "pure" computation into different functions, so we can unit test the latter.

 4. Deeper call graphs.
 Functions that call a lot of other functions can require more investment to make tractable.